-There are several causes for uneven skin.
+There are several causes of uneven skin.
 One of the most common is an overproduction of melanin.
 This hormone is responsible for giving your hair and skin its color and protecting your skin from UV ray damage.
-Melanin production is the one of the body’s ways of protecting the skin, however this overproduction can cause skin to appear patchy and uneven.
+Melanin production is one of the body’s ways of protecting the skin, however, this overproduction can cause the skin to appear patchy and uneven.

 There are many reasons that your body can begin to produce extra melanin.
 Too much sun, hormonal changes or scarring are just a few of them.
 Whatever the causes for your skin’s uneven tone, there are now some amazing ways to reverse and correct it.

 Affiliated Dermatology offers a menu of products specifically created to brighten and even your skin’s tone.
 We also offer an array of corrective treatments such as chemical peels and microneedling, that work wonders to correct uneven skin tone.
 Whatever the method you choose, Affiliated Dermatology is here to offer you tips and solutions to achieve the bright, even skin tone you desire.

 For more information or to schedule an appointment at one of our several dermatology offices in Arizona, please contact us by calling (480) 556-0446 or leaving us a message with the contact form below.